-Aircraft manufacturer:

-Manufacturer's designation:
+Manufacturer's designation: of the review.

-Aircraft registration:

-Aircraft serial number:

-and this aircraft is considered airworthy at the time o

-·

-Date of issue: Date of expiry:

-Airframe Flight Hours (FH) at date of issue ():
+Airframe Flight Hours (FH) at date of issue (): Date of expiry:

-Signed:

-1st extension: The aircraft has remained in a controlle ed environment in accordance with point M.A.901 of
+led environment in accordance with point $\underline{M.A.901}$ of 1321/2014 for the last year.

-Annex I (Part-M) to Commission Regulation (EU) No 1 321/2014 for the last year.
 The aircraft is considered to

-be airworthy at the time of the issue.

-Date of issue: Date of expiry:
+Date of expiry:

-Airframe Flight Hours (FH) at date of issue ():

-Signed: .
 Authorisation No:

-Company Name: .
+Company Name: Approval reference:

+olled environment in accordance with point $\underline{\text{M.A.901}}$ of 1321/2014 for the last year.
+The aircraft is considered to

+Date of expiry:

+• Authorisation No:

 Approval reference:

-2nd extension: The aircraft has remained in a controll led environment in accordance with point M.A.901 of

-Annex I (Part-M) to Commission Regulation (EU) No 1 321/2014 for the last year.
-The aircraft is considered to

-be airworthy at the time of the issue.

-Date of issue: Date of expiry:

-Airframe Flight Hours (FH) at date of issue ():

-Signed: Authorisation No:

-Company Name: Approval reference:

 Delete for non-EU Member States